 Another problem is the yearly Dengue fever outbreaks which peak in July and wreak havoc on impoverished Cambodians.

 To fight these issues, Japan Heart will do our best to make sure that as many people as possible have access to quality healthcare.

 The most important step to remove all barriers in the way of people getting high-quality medical treatment is to make our treatment free.

-In addition to receiving patients through our outpatient department, we have a 24 hour emergency department that where we receive critical patients.
+We also operate a 24 hour emergency department that where we receive critical patients.